renato0307/learning-go/it3-add-finance-currency-converter-lib.md

 As we are calling an external API, we need to mock it out to be able to test all the necessary scenarios.

-To helps doing that we'll use the [net/http/httptest](https://pkg.go.dev/net/http/httptest) package.
+To help doing that we'll use the [net/http/httptest](https://pkg.go.dev/net/http/httptest) package.

 This package provides utilities for HTTP testing, namely to simulate a server.